FAQs About College

-Five Towns College on Long Island, NY, is accredited by the Middle States Commission on Higher Education (MSCHE), the National Council for Accreditation of Teacher Education (NCATE), and the National Association of Schools of Music (NASM).
+Five Towns College on Long Island, NY is accredited by the Middle States Commission on Higher Education (MSCHE).
+Five Towns College is an accredited institutional member of the National Association of Schools of Music (NASM) and the National Association of Schools of Theatre (NAST).
+Five Towns College’s initial teacher preparation programs and/or advanced education preparation programs in Music Education are accredited by Council for Accreditation of Educator Preparation (CAEP).
 The College’s educational programs are registered by the New York State Department of Education.
 Detailed information about the College is contained in the most recent college catalog.

 1. Where exactly is Five Towns College located?

-Five Towns College is in Dix Hills, New York, the geographic heart of Long Island.
+Five Towns College is in Dix Hills, Suffolk County, New York, the geographic heart of Long Island.
 Dix Hills is in the Town of Huntington, one of Long Island’s historic North Shore towns.
 New York City is just a train ride away.
 Get directions to Five Towns College, and plan your visit today.

 2. What is the campus like?